enviodev/docs/docs/quickstart.md

 This will automatically open up the Hasura dashboard where you can view the data that has been indexed.

-Admin-secret for local Hasura is `testing`.
+Admin-secret / password for local Hasura is `testing`.

 ## Stopping the indexer